K9 Unit (APPA – Our Anti-Poaching Dog))

-In terms of Anti-Poaching work, a competent K9 unit (Dog and Handler) has many advantages.
+For Anti-Poaching work, a competent K9 unit (Dog and Handler) has many advantages.
 Firstly it can make jungle operations more effective, by locating people quickly.
 Many offenders that would often escape, now get apprehended.
 Secondly, and for a number of reasons, it makes operations safer.
 Consider the arrest of a poacher hunting wildlife – If caught, they face considerable punishment that can include hefty fines and imprisonment.
 Many potential arrests of such people has led to conflicts involving firearms, machetes and knives.
-A number of suspects and Rangers have been killed over the years, and recent trends suggest this problem is getting worse.
+A number of suspects and Rangers have been killed or badly injured over the years, and recent trends suggest this problem is getting worse.
 Suspects, when faced with a snarling dog on a leash, are much more likely to comply with Ranger instructions.
 In addition, the Rangers have greater awareness because of the dog’s ability to smell and hear people nearby.
 The dogs are trained to send visible cues, giving the handler an indication of how close the team is to a person being tracked.
 So the Ranger team is much less likely to just stumble blindly into people in the jungle, or more significantly, an ambush.

 Our K9 Unit is in part sponsored by the US / UK Non-Profit called “Animals Saving Animals“.
 They have trained and deployed K9 units to a number of conservation hotspots around the world, and our team is extremely grateful that they are now supporting our campaign in Costa Rica.
-One of their more famous dogs,”Diego”, is featured in the video below.
-The “Animals Saving Animals” team will be joining us in January 2021 for Handler training and the handover of “Duke”.